Fantasy-programming/payment-system/backend/README.md

 - [x] The users can pay their bills
 - [x] The users can upgrade their plan
 - [ ] The user can (not topup) but pay for next month
-- [-] The users can subscribe for auto payments
-- [-] The users can cancel auto payments

 - [x] The admin can register new user.
 - [x] The admin (only) can view all users (and crud them)